BobString/feistel-cypher-UiS/README.md

 * Subkey generation algorithm
 * Round function

-We implemented the XTEA feistel algorithm:
+We implemented the TEA, XTEA and XXTEA algorithms in Java
-* Block size: 64 bits
-* Key size: 128 bits
-* Number of rounds: 64 Feistel rounds (32 cycles)